|

 saying: “Truly, the most loved of your names by Allah are

 Abdullah and Abdur-Rahmaan.”
+It is also

 reported in the Aboo Dawood that Rasoolullah (Sallallahu-alayhi-wasallam)